 The Cathedral-Basilica of St. Louis King of France was built in 1724 and had been rebuilt twice after a hurricane and a fire.
 It was dedicated in 1794 and has enjoyed an illustrious and eventful history.
 One of its most famous caretakers was Pere Antoine, a popular Capuchin priest who had been pastor of the Cathedral from 1785 to 1790 and again from 1795 to the time of his death in 1829.

-On the other side of St. Louis cathedral is the Presbytere, built in 1791 in the style to match the Cabildo.
+On the other side of St. Louis cathedral is The Presbytere, which was built in 1791 in the style to match The Cabildo.
 It’s called “Presbytere” because it was built on the site of one, which served as a residence for Capuchin monks.
-The building served as a courthouse in the late 19th century and is now also part of the Louisiana State Museum, just like the Cabildo.
+The building served as a courthouse in the late 19th century and is now also part of the Louisiana State Museum, just like The Cabildo.

-The Presbytere currently houses two permanent exhibits.
-The magnificent “Mardi Gras: It’s Carnival Time in Louisiana” tells the story of the Carnival traditions in Louisiana, including Cajun Courir de Mardi Gras, Zulu coconut throws, 19th century Rex ball costumes, and much more.
+The Presbytere houses several permanent exhibits, including these two standouts.
+The magnificent “Mardi Gras: It’s Carnival Time in Louisiana” tells the story of the Carnival traditions in Louisiana, including Cajun Courir de Mardi Gras, Zulu coconut throws, 19th-century Rex ball costumes, and much more.
 “The Living with Hurricanes: Katrina and Beyond” exhibit documents the natural disaster, its aftermath, and the ongoing recovery with interactive displays and artifacts.

 4. French Market (2 French Market Place)